NileshEvrywhr/legendary-literate/src/data/blog/read-listen/index.md

 # The Biggest Myth in Education
 -----------------------------
+for the longest time i only had this scoopwhoop article on the subtle art of not giving a f*ck, until a freind of mine gifted me a a hard copy of it. she said everyone shoild have their own copy.

 refer veritasium's education myth vid - write your own summary on medium on your own blog - or send it to me - i can include it here on the website - watch book summary vids